Mission Majnu: Plot

-In 1971, Amandeep "Aman" Singh IPS is a deep cover RAW field operative, who is in Pakistan on an undercover assignment under the pseudonym Tariq Hussain.
-Along the way, Aman falls in love with Nasreen Hussain, a blind girl and the two get married.
-In May 1974, India conducted its first nuclear test, due to which Pakistan secretly rushed to build its own nuclear weapon with the help of nuclear engineer Abdul Qadeer Khan.
+In 1971, Amandeep “Aman” Singh IPS is a deep-cover RAW field operative who is in Pakistan on an undercover assignment under the pseudonym Tariq Hussain.
+During this time, Aman falls in love with Nasreen Hussain, a blind woman, and the two marry.
+In May 1974, India conducts its first nuclear test, prompting Pakistan to secretly accelerate its own nuclear weapons programme with the assistance of nuclear engineer Abdul Qadeer Khan.

-During the 1977 Indian general election campaign, Prime Minister Indira Gandhi is appraised of the situation by RAW Chief R. N. Kao, and she directs him to find the location of the nuclear facility.
+During the 1977 Indian general election campaign, Prime Minister Indira Gandhi is apprised of the situation by RAW Chief R. N. Kao, and she directs him to locate the nuclear facility.
 Kao assigns the mission to Aman.
-Aman's handler, Sharma, informs him of his new mission named "Mission Majnu".
-Along the way, Aman meets two other RAW agents - Aslam Usmaniya and Raman Singh (under the pseudonym Maulvi Saab), who are stationed in Pakistan.
-Aman manages to gather information that Pakistan is indeed making a nuclear weapon.
+Aman's handler, Sharma, informs him of his new assignment, named “Mission Majnu”.
+Along the way, Aman encounters two other RAW agents—Aslam Usmaniya and Raman Singh (under the pseudonym Maulvi Saab)—who are stationed in Pakistan.
+Aman manages to gather information confirming that Pakistan is indeed developing a nuclear weapon.

-Following a general election in India, a new government is formed and its new leader and new Prime Minister Morarji Desai believes in building relationships through Diplomacy and peaceful means, and is against any form of warfare including spying and intelligence gathering.
-Kao resigns to keep the operation in Pakistan going, and hidden from the Prime Minister.
-In the meantime, Israel is readying an attack on the Quetta military facility, wrongly believing it to be a nuclear weapon facility.
-Aman manages to locate the nuclear facility in Kahuta, but is unable to collect physical evidence.
+Following the general election in India, a new government is formed, and its leader, the new Prime Minister Morarji Desai, believes in building relationships through Diplomacy and peaceful means, opposing any form of warfare, including espionage and intelligence gathering.
+Kao resigns in order to keep the operation in Pakistan active and concealed from the Prime Minister.
+Meanwhile, Israel prepares an attack on the Quetta military facility, mistakenly believing it to be a nuclear weapons site.
+Aman manages to locate the nuclear facility in Kahuta, but is unable to obtain physical evidence.

-Sharma discovers that Israel is going to attack Quetta in 48 hours.
-Aman goes back to Kahuta and collects hair of Army personnel working in the nuclear facility, which he secretively sends to India, where it is tested and found to contain trace of radiation, pointing to the presence of plutonium in Kahuta.
-Israel's attack on Quetta is averted.
-The matter is disclosed to Desai in light of new evidence, where he weighs in on Pakistan counterparts and Pakistan's inability to be trusted.
-ISI hunts down and kills covert RAW agents operating in Pakistan including Aman's colleagues Aslam and Raman.
+Sharma discovers that Israel is planning to attack Quetta within 48 hours.
+Aman returns to Kahuta and collects hair samples from Army personnel working at the nuclear facility, which he secretly sends to India.
+There, they are tested and found to contain traces of radiation, indicating the presence of plutonium in Kahuta.
+Israel's attack on Quetta is subsequently averted.
+The matter is then disclosed to Desai in light of the new evidence, leading him to reassess Pakistan's position and its reliability.
+The ISI begins hunting down and killing covert RAW agents operating in Pakistan, including Aman's colleagues Aslam and Raman.

-Aman tries to escape to Dubai with a pregnant Nasreen, who is unaware that ISI agents are chasing them.
-Aman distracts ISI agents long enough to let Nasreen board an aeroplane and leave unhindered but is killed in the process.
-Nasreen lands in Dubai, where she meets Kao at the airport and reads a letter from Aman revealing his true identity.
-She breaks down after reading the letter and the movie then ends with her crying while remembering her love.
+Aman attempts to escape to Dubai with a pregnant Nasreen, who remains unaware that ISI agents are pursuing them.
+He distracts the agents long enough for Nasreen to board an aeroplane and depart safely, but is killed in the process.
+Nasreen arrives in Dubai, where she meets Kao at the airport and reads a letter from Aman revealing his true identity.
+She breaks down after reading it, and the film concludes with her in tears, remembering their love.